PeterDrake/drakepedia/data_structures/references.md

 int x = 5;
 ```

-we can visualize this variable definition as follows:
+you can visualize this variable definition as follows:

 ![x next to a box containing 5](x5.svg)